shadow-robot/sr-build-tools/docker/README.md

 ## Starting a new container

 It's important to make sure that you're always working with the latest version of which ever software you're using.
-To ensure this, for each new task or hand, you should start a new container, using the ```-r true``` flag to pull the ensure the container will be running the latest version.
+To ensure this, for each new task or hand, you should start a new container, using the ```-r true``` flag ensures that the container will be running the latest version.
 This container should be used until the task is complete.
 Unused/abandoned containers will eat up disk space quickly, so make sure to clean up when you're done.

-### Setting port and config branch (```-e``` and '```-b```)
+### Setting port and config branch - ```-e``` and ```-b```

 ### Starting The driver

-### Which image should I use? (```-i```)
+### Which image should I use? ```-i```

-As shown [above](# Images) there are many different Docker images available for different tasks.
+As shown [above](#images) there are many different Docker images available for different tasks.
 In general, there are only a few that will be relevant for production use.
-The image that will be used is set using the ``` -i ``` flag when running the oneliner, as explained in the [previous section] (# One-liner).
+The image that will be used is set using the ``` -i ``` flag when running the oneliner, as explained in the [previous section](#one-liner).

 #### Hand E